t-sin/mark/docs/language-design.md

 - arrays
 - conses

-For concurrency, the VM will have multiple D registers and manupilate those to schedule multiple tasks ([This idea is told by @athos.
+For concurrency, the VM will have multiple D registers and manupilate those to schedule multiple tasks ([@athos told me this idea.
 Thanks!](https://twitter.com/athos0220/status/1314071624287617024))

 ## TODO: filling the gap between Sciurus and the VM